Frexet/Frexet/README.md

-Hi, I'm @Frexet!
+Hi, I’m @Frexet! 👋

-🖥️ Tech Enthusiast: I've been tinkering with computers since I could reach the keyboard.
-From hardware mods to software hacks, you name it – I've probably tried it.
+👨‍💻 Tech Explorer – I’ve been tinkering with computers since I could reach the keyboard.
+From hardware mods to software hacks – if it involves tech, I’ve probably tried it.

-🕹️ Gamer Extraordinaire: When I'm not coding, you'll likely find me dominating the latest esports titles or hosting epic LAN parties.
+🎮 Gamer at Heart – When I’m not coding, you’ll find me deep in epic raids, LAN parties, or climbing the Hearthstone ladder with my guild Orka.
+Gaming is life.

-🌐 Community Advocate: I believe in the power of open source and love contributing to projects that make a difference.
-Collaboration is key!
+🌍 Open Source Advocate – I believe in the power of collaboration and love contributing to projects that bring real value.
+GitHub is where passion meets purpose.

-💡 Always Learning: Whether it's a new programming language or the latest tech trend, I'm constantly on the lookout for opportunities to learn and grow.
+🚀 Always Learning – Whether it’s a new programming language, a cutting-edge tool, or an emerging trend, I’m always hungry to grow and improve.

-🎮 Hearthstone & WoW Enthusiast: Big fan of Hearthstone and World of Warcraft.
-Love strategizing and immersing myself in these epic worlds.
+🧙 WoW & Hearthstone Nerd – Big fan of fantasy strategy games.
+I live for lore, teamwork, and perfectly timed plays.

-☕ Coffee Connoisseur: I can’t code without my daily dose of caffeine.
-Ask me about my latest coffee obsession!
+☕ Fueled by Coffee – Coding without caffeine?
+Unthinkable.
+Let’s talk brewing methods and bean origins anytime!

-🎨 Creative Coder: When I'm not solving problems with code, I enjoy creating digital art and animations.
-Pixels are my playground.
+🎨 Creative Technologist – I love blending logic with creativity through digital art, animations, and pixel-perfect design.
+Creativity keeps the code flowing.

-🎸 Guitarist & DJ: I play guitar and dabble as a DJ on a hobby level, following a previous professional career in music.
+🎸 Guitarist & DJ – Former music professional turned hobbyist.
+Music still plays a huge part in my creative process.

-📅 Event Geek: Used to be the project manager for Birdie, the demo party in Uppsala.
-Organizing these events was a blast and a perfect mix of tech and fun!
+🎉 Event Geek – I’ve proudly been part of both Birdie and DreamHack – helping organize, host, and breathe life into some of the most unforgettable gaming and tech events in Sweden.
+Community is everything.

 <!---
 Frexet/Frexet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.